phluentmed/event-scheduler/README.md

 `scheduler.enter(delay, priority, action, argument=(), kwargs={})`

->Schedule an event for delay more time units.
-Other than the relative time, the other arguments, the effect and the return value are the same as those for enterabs().
+>Delay is a relative time unit from when it enters the queue.
+Other than the delay parameter, this function behaves identical to enterabs().

 `scheduler.cancel(event)`